atatemiz/DSA210-Project-Etsy-Shop-Success-Analysis/README.md

 **Question**
 Do shops that receive at least one review tend to list more products than shops with no reviews?

-**Groups**

-- Group A: shops marked as successful (at least one review)
-- Group B: shops with no reviews

-**Null hypothesis (H₀)**
-The average number of active listings is the same in both groups.

-**Alternative hypothesis (H₁)**
-Successful shops differ in average shop size (and in practice we expect them to be larger).

-**Result and interpretation**

-- The test returns a large positive test statistic and a very small p-value (well below 0.05).
-- H₀ is rejected.
+**Result**
+The Welch t-test produces a very small p-value, leading to rejection of the null hypothesis.
-- Successful shops have **significantly more active listings** on average.
+Successful shops have significantly more active listings on average.
-  In other words, being “larger” is strongly associated with receiving at least some feedback.

 ---